varous7/git-springboot-handson/README.md

-This repo is make to upload all the handsons for git and springboot.
+This repo is made to upload all the handsons for git and springboot.